Insights from in-depth interviews with moms and dads in Germany, South Korea, UK and US

 - In May, our interview subjects remained concerned about safety and hygiene and expressed a need to control exposure for their family.
 This translated into continuing to use restaurants for drive-thru or takeout so they could take precautionary measures such as reheating food deliveries or pickup and wiping down containers and surfaces.

-- On the bright side: the majority of Americans believe the restaurant industry will recover in 3-6 months.
-The families we interviewed intend to continue and even increase their frequency of pickup and delivery until they feel comfortable dining in.
+- On the bright side: the families we interviewed intend to continue and even increase their frequency of pickup and delivery until they feel comfortable dining in.
 They also expressed that they might expand their range of favorite options over time.

 Ease burdens, especially Mom’s.

 Interviewees noted “escapism” or relief as a chief reason for dining out pre-COVID.
 Back then, moms needed a break from both food preparation and managing the family and its busy schedule.
 Now, without school, babysitters or house cleaners, that burden has grown exponentially, and it’s mostly on Mom’s shoulders.
 If they feel safe, families will welcome a break from food prep and doing dishes.

 Pre-COVID, respondents dined out to give their kids a treat or a chance to express their own choices when it came to what to eat.
 This will be a good reason for diners to come back, and restaurants can gear promotions and marketing to the kids.

 - One cautionary note: When developing a new contactless menu, make it kid-friendly.
 A few respondents noted the importance of the kids menu to help their child feel special.
 For example, a child just learning to read can read likes the autonomy of choosing and ordering for themselves.

 Variety is the spice of life — and the reason families are dining.